Shahriar-Mim/Computer-Network-Project-/README.md

 4) Sending and receiving Email, Web Browsing, Dynamic IPv4 assigning.
 5) Making connections among all the networks.

-Note: whole network configuration is done by me so, feel free to reach me for any questions: shahriar.mim01@gmail.com
+Feel free to reach me for any questions: shahriar.mim01@gmail.com